The

 Wash your hands before taking off your mask or goggles.

-Use alcohol to sterilize things that
+Use alcohol to sterilize things that get

-can act as a waterless hand-wash.
+as a waterless hand-wash.

-Wash your hands frequently, keep your
+Wash your hands frequently.
+Soap &

-hands away from your face, and don't pick your nose.
-Limit exposure to
+and don't pick your nose.

-other people and wear a respirator when you cant.
-Run your air purifier
+a respirator when you cant.

-Floodwater usually contains sewage
+Floodwater usually contains sewage and it

-Always have a full bottle of
+- Always have a full bottle of 90%

 ammonia, & peroxide work as well as alcohol, but can corrode or